 There are currently 130 books in circulation of the writings of Ellen White.
 These include books, compilations, special collections, etc. Then there are the 5,000 articles.
 Don't forget the six volume biographies.
 And did I mention the unpublished manuscripts and letters?
 To get meaningful results from such a mass of information, it is important to understand the categories of resources that are available.
 Having a knowledge of our history is also helpful.

 Because some of the books are highly focused compilations, it sometimes helps to selectively target certain books when searching for quotations.
 On this page I talk a little about the various categories of books available to search from, and some of the ways to use the egwwritings site more effectively searching. (forthcoming)

-I sometimes hear people complain of not knowing how to find quotes.
+I sometimes hear people complain of not knowing how to find quotations in Mrs. White's writings.
 They enter what seem to be key words, but do not seem to obtain the hoped for results.
 This deficit could be the result of not knowing how to use the search tools, not knowing which books to search in, or not knowing which words to search for.
 On this page I talk about Ellen White's rich vocabulary, the use of words from an earlier era, and the changing meaning of those words.
 If you just put in the word "prayer" you will miss the quotes associated with entreat, supplicate, importune, etc. So key to finding the quotes is searching for words she used when writing upon a particular subject.
 What are the words?
 How do you find them?
 I share here what I have learned on this important topic. (work in progress)

-To find key quotations in the 100,000 page ocean of writings available one must effectively search for words used in her exceedingly rich vocabulary.
+To find key quotations in the 100,000 page ocean of Ellen White's writings available one must effectively search for words used in her exceedingly rich vocabulary.
 On this page I talk about some of the challenges encountered, as well as solutions to overcoming the challenges, including searching phrases in quotation marks, and searching with boolean search operators.
 I think you will find this very helpful if you are trying to do serious research.